apache/cassandra-java-driver/features/statements/prepared/README.md

   .setString("d", "LCD screen");
 ```

-If you don't set a parameter, it is sent as `null` (note that this
-behavior changes in the 2.1 branch of the driver).

 You can use named setters even if the query uses anonymous parameters;
 Cassandra will name the parameters after the column they apply to: